 Colette Freedman – Novelist/Playwright/Screenwriter

 An internationally produced novelist, playwright and screenwriter, Colette Freedman was voted “One of 50 to Watch” by The Dramatist’s Guild.
-Her play “Sister Cities” was the hit of the 2008 Edinburgh Fringe and has been produced around the country and internationally, 26 times including Paris (Une Ville, Une Soeur) and Rome (Le Quattro Sorelle) and Melbourne.
+Her play “Sister Cities” was the hit of the Edinburgh Fringe and earned five star reviews.
+It has been produced around the country and internationally, 32 times including Paris (Une Ville, Une Soeur) and Rome (Le Quattro Sorelle) and Melbourne.
 The film version (Michelle Trachtenberg, Stana Katic, Jess Weixler, Troian Bellisario) is on Netflix.
-She has published nine novels including The Thirteen Hallows (Tor/Macmillan), co-written with The New York Times best selling author Michael Scott.
 Her musical “Serial Killer Barbie” finished a sold out run in Los Angeles and was mounted in New Zealand last fall.
+She has published nine novels including The Thirteen Hallows (Tor/Macmillan), co-written, The New York Times best selling author Michael Scott.
+Her bestselling novel The Affair (Kensington), came out in 2013.
+The play of the novel earned both critical and commercial success as it toured Italy and Belgium.
+She co-wrote and co-produced the feature AND THEN THERE WAS EVE (Breaking Glass Pictures).
+She co-wrote and co-produced the feature MILES UNDERWATER which is currently in post production.
+She has co-written nine produced thrillers for Lifetime with her writing partner Brooke Purdy.
+She has written THE MYSTERY OF CASA MATUSITA (with Malcolm McDowell and Skeet Ulrich) which is in pre-production.
 Other producing credits include QUALITY PROBLEMS, an indie critically acclaimed comedy distributed by Freestyle and available on Amazon.
-She teaches screenwriting at Antioch University and NYFA. www.colettefreedman.com
+A prolific script doctor and ghostwriter, Colette also teaches screenwriting at Antioch University, Studio Arts and NYFA. www.colettefreedman.com

 Jon Gann – Former DCShorts Fest Director